Veterans Affairs Medical Center Substance Use Disorders Program

 Veterans Affairs Medical Center Substance Use Disorders Program - Omaha, NE

 Veterans Affairs Medical Center Substance Use Disorders Program is an addiction treatment center located at 4101 Woolworth Avenue in the 68105 zip code in Omaha, NE.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Use Disorders Program provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program include counseling for substance abuse, counseling for trauma victims and 12 step rehabilitation.
-Veterans Affairs Medical Center Substance Use Disorders Program provides long term drug rehab, long term residential drug rehab and outpatient drug services.
-It also provides inpatient treatment for dual diagnosis and residential treatment for drug abuse.
+Veterans Affairs Medical Center Substance Use Disorders Program provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program include 12 step rehabilitation, cognitive behavioral therapy and motivational interviewing.
+Veterans Affairs Medical Center Substance Use Disorders Program provides outpatient drug rehabilitation, outpatient methadone/buprenorphine/naltrexone treatment and short-term residential drug rehab.
+It also provides residential treatment for drug use and inpatient dual diagnosis treatment.

 Address: 4101 Woolworth Avenue, Omaha, NE 68105